 The Creative Impact Summer Institute & Classroom Mentorship offers hands-on, classroom-ready lessons with professional artists in dance, theatre, and visual arts.
 Art supplies are provided for all participants and their classrooms, clock hours are available, and Arts Impact offers partial and full financial subsidies.
 Artist Mentors partner with teachers throughout the school year for one-on-one mentorships.
 Arts infused curricula bring culturally grounded arts experiences together with core academic concepts that support social emotional learning and close achievement gaps.

-For the 2023-24 school year, Arts Impact is offering virtual and in person options for Creative Impact Summer Institute, subject to enrollment numbers and public health guidelines.
 Priority will be granted to Title 1 schools and schools with a team of at least three educators participating in the program to maximize impact.
 School year mentorships may be offered in person or virtually for those in the Puget Sound area, and virtually for those in the rest of the state, subject to public health guidelines and school district policies.
 If you have questions, please contact Grace Washington at [email protected].

 - Hands-on arts integrated learning in theatre, dance, and visual arts